-Danger of accidents Reduced braking efficiency caused by damaged brake discs.
+Danger of accidents Reduced braking effect caused by damaged brake discs.

-- Always lay the wheel down in such a way that the brake disc is not damaged. - Take the rear wheel out of the swing arm.
+- Always lay the wheel down in such a way that the brake discs are not damaged. - Take the rear wheel out of the swing arm.

 Do not operate the foot brake when the rear wheel is removed.